 - Add the beef shanks and let them get brown on both sides.

-- Add the crushed tomatoes, Worcestershire sauce, oregano, water, salt and pepper.
+- Add the crushed tomatoes, Worcestershire sauce, oregano, water, salt, and pepper.

 - Serve with fresh parsley on top.

-Nutrition
+Nutrition Information:

-- Serving Size: 1 serving
+Serving Size:

 Tender beef and had good flavor.